 Both celiac disease and gluten intolerance tend to be more common among people of Scandinavian, Irish, English, Scottish, and Eastern European, although gluten has negative consequences for just about everybody.

-Eating gluten has a damaging affect on your health causing chronic inflammation, intestinal permeability (aka leaky gut), gut irritation and destruction, compromised immune function, mood disorders, increases risk of autoimmune diseases, thyroid dysfunction, and negatively affects nerves, joints and brain function increasing risk of memory loss, brain fog, and neurological conditions.
+Exposure to gluten gluten has a damaging affect on your health causing chronic inflammation, intestinal permeability (aka leaky gut), gut irritation and destruction, compromised immune function, mood disorders, increased risk of autoimmune diseases, thyroid dysfunction, and negatively affecting nerves, joints and brain function increasing risk of memory loss, brain fog, and neurological conditions.

 Gliadin, the protein found in gluten has a direct effect on the small intestines causing: